aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 {{% alert color="primary" %}}

-You can also check if a document has digital signatures after loading by checking the Count property of the[DigitalSignaturescollection](https://apireference.aspose.com/words/java/com.aspose.words/digitalsignaturecollection).
+You can also check if a document has digital signatures after loading by checking the Count property of the [DigitalSignaturescollection](https://apireference.aspose.com/words/java/com.aspose.words/digitalsignaturecollection).

 {{% /alert %}}